 Back in the 1970s, oil and gas exploration in Indonesia was completely dominated by foreign multinationals.
 So when entrepreneur Kris Wiluan decided to enter the oil and gas services business, everyone thought he was crazy.

-I had said I wanted to build a space station - serving and supplying
+"It was like I had said I wanted to build a space station - serving and supplying